amicable's Behaviour Charter and the A, B, C of a successful separation

 integrity and good faith and seek to ensure a future co-parenting relationship is built on trust Bad mouthing the other person or putting at risk our future relationship

-a commitment to truth, being open and honest in the information we provide, volunteering relevant information even if it appears to be contrary to our interests to do so being unbalanced or less than honest in the way information is presented
+a commitment to truth, being open and honest in the information we provide, volunteering relevant information even if doing so appears to be contrary to our interests being unbalanced or less than honest in the way information is presented

 respect and kindness, using first names (rather than “he” or “she”).
-Making “I” statements (e.g. “it makes me \[ \] when you \[ \]” criticism and sarcasm or speaking for the other person, or entering into email arguments and cc’ing our Divorce Specialist
+Making “I” statements (e.g. “it makes me angry when you don’t respond to important messages) criticism and sarcasm or speaking for the other person, or entering into email arguments and cc’ing our Divorce Specialist

 a creative and constructive approach to problem solving becoming fixed on one point to the exclusion of the whole, criticizing when someone changes their mind

-commitment to move the process forward and be prepared to meet deadlines failing to express our point of view, failing to speak up if things are not working or having our Divorce Specialist take over resolving the issues.
+commitment to move the process forward and be prepared to meet deadlines failing to express our point of view, failing to speak up if things aren’t working or having our Divorce Specialist take over resolving the issues

 We hope that by committing to working in an open and transparent way and sticking to the behaviour you’ll maximise the potential for a truly amicable divorce.